Click here to see a list of our past events.

 Led by the NSF I-Corps Hub: Interior Northeast (IN I-Corps), these free NSF I-Corps Regional Courses are designed for university-based STEM researchers and early-stage founders interested in evaluating the market potential of their technology and learning valuable entrepreneurial skills.

-In this month-long virtual course (September 22 - October 22), researchers working on a deep tech innovation “get out of your comfort zone” and talk with customers (virtually) to identify the best product-market fit.
-You may apply with a team of 1-3 people.
-Teams may not split attendance between members.
-Please only include the members of your team that will be fully participating in the course.
-All team members are required to attend and participate fully in every course session and complete all coursework.
+In this month-long virtual course (November 12 - December 15), researchers working on a deep tech innovation “get out of your comfort zone” and talk with customers (virtually) to identify the best product-market fit.

 Apply here.
 Questions?
 Contact icorps@cornell.edu or visit www.in-icorps.org/regional-courses.